condensat/condensat.github.io/why/README.md

-## why Condensat write a banking software?
+## Why Condensat write a banking software?

 Condensat creates a new core banking sofwate because traditional banking softwares suffer from
 * Complexity and stiffness